gurjindertoor/Learn-Electronics/README.md

 ## 1. What is Arduino?

 Arduino is a popular open-source electronics platform based on easy-to-use hardware and software.
-An Arduino board is a microcontroller, which essentially is a small, programmable computer dedicated to running one specific task at a time.
+An Arduino board is a microcontroller, which is a small, programmable computer dedicated to running one specific task at a time.

 ## 2. How to Download the Arduino IDE